Confused About Home Generator Sizing? Start Here!

 Step 1: List the Appliances You Need to Power

-First, write down only the items you actually want on during an outage.
+First, write down only the items you actually want during an outage.
 That list often includes a refrigerator, lights, Wi-Fi, a sump pump, a furnace fan, a well pump, or a window AC unit.
-This is the point where the question what size home generator do I need starts turning into a real load list.
+This is the point where the question of what size home generator I need starts turning into a real load list.

-• Start with essentials you use every day.
+Start with essentials you use every day.

-• Add comfort items only if they matter during outages.
+Add comfort items only if they matter during outages.

-• Include both 120V and 240V loads if your home uses them.
+Include both 120V and 240V loads if your home uses them.

-• Keep the list realistic so you do not oversize the system.
+Keep the list realistic so you do not oversize the system.

 Step 2: Add up Running Watts for Your Must-Have Loads